 a) Process Member medical exemptions, to include, but not be limited to:

-i.
-Send medically exempt Member surveys upon request of the Member.

-ii.
-Receive and process medically exempt Member survey responses by telephone, mail, digital means, or fax, in accordance with Agency guidelines.

 iii.
 Receive and process medically exempt attestation and referral forms submitted by telephone, digital means, fax, or mail, in accordance with Agency guidelines.

 b) Administer the Agency-approved HRA for applicable IHAWP Members.